Winslow captures 2nd straight B North softball title

 Hermon concluded a 12-8 campaign.

-The 5-foot-3 Nadeau took a no-hitter into the sixth inning, but Hermon senior catcher-infielder Faith Coombs broke up the bid with a sharp opposite-field-line drive single to left field with one out.
+The 5-foot-3 Michaud took a no-hitter into the sixth inning, but Hermon senior catcher-infielder Faith Coombs broke up the bid with a sharp opposite-field-line drive single to left field with one out.

-That loaded the bases following an error and a hit batsman, but the hard-throwing Nadeau induced two grounders back to her to work out of the jam.
+That loaded the bases following an error and a hit batsman, but the hard-throwing Michaud induced two grounders back to her to work out of the jam.

-Nadeau struck out 11, walked three and threw 121 pitches, 78 of which were strikes.
+Michaud struck out 11, walked three and threw 121 pitches, 78 of which were strikes.

-Coombs’ hit was the only ball hit out of the infield against Nadeau.
+Coombs’ hit was the only ball hit out of the infield against Michaud.

-“The first inning was really good for me,” Nadeau said.
+“The first inning was really good for me,” Michaud said.
 “I threw fastballs and I hit my spots.
 I never try to overpower anybody.
 That’s what works for me.”

 “She pitched real well,” said Hermon junior shortstop-pitcher Lyndsee Reed, a Penobscot Valley Conference Class B second team all-star.
 “She was ready to play.
 She was very good with her location.
 She really kept us on our toes throughout the whole game.”

-Nadeau said that she was a little nervous when Hermon loaded the bases with one out in the sixth.
+Michaud said that she was a little nervous when Hermon loaded the bases with one out in the sixth.
 The Raiders were holding a 3-0 lead thanks to two runs in the top of the sixth.

 There had been a 15-minute period of rain so she wasn’t as concerned about her location.

 “I figured I would just throw it in there and hope for the best.
-They were having a hard time catching up to me anyway so I wasn’t that worried about hitting my spots,” Nadeau said.
+They were having a hard time catching up to me anyway so I wasn’t that worried about hitting my spots,” Michaud said.
 “I just tried to get it over the plate so they could hit it.”

 “She did a good job,” Hermon coach Steph Biberstein said.
 “Every time we needed a big hit, we struggled.
 You can’t leave the bases loaded.
 You have to execute with the bat.”

-Hermon had two on and two outs in the fourth, but Nadeau got out of it with a strikeout.
+Hermon had two on and two outs in the fourth, but Michaud got out of it with a strikeout.

 She also aided her own cause by bunting home an insurance run in the sixth.

-Note: Correction: A previous version of this story misidentified Emma Michaud on second reference.
-It has been corrected.